Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 What should I do if an employee makes a workers' compensation claim?

 Need employment law advice for your business?
 Speak with Astris Law on (07) 3519 5616.
 We advise Brisbane employers on compliance, contracts, terminations and disputes.
+For ongoing GC support to avoid these mistakes before they happen, consider an outsourced general counsel arrangement.
 See our employment law services.